Genuine Toyota Denso ignition coil

 Ignition Coil Replacements

-We did on-bench tests on some of those replacement coils and the high voltage output (for the spark) not only was lower than normal, but they lasted for seconds only before dying completely.
-The high voltage generated by the genuine (OEM) coils is definitely higher.
+We did on-bench tests on some of those replacement coils, and the high voltage output (for the spark) was not only lower than normal, but they lasted for seconds only before dying completely.
+The high voltage generated by the genuine (OEM) coils is definitely higher and lasts more than a decade.

-Since the spark produced by the replacement coils had a lower voltage than needed, it also caused misfires in the engine just like the failing coils were doing.
-Incomplete combustion because of this, will results in decreased engine power, lower fuel economy, and will be richer in toxic emissions.
+Since the spark produced by the replacement coils had a lower voltage than needed, it may also cause misfires in the engine, just like the failing coils were doing.
+Incomplete combustion, because of this, will result in decreased engine power, lower fuel economy, and richer in toxic emissions.

 These parts are not just ignition coils.
-The assembly is composed of the ignition coil itself, the amplifier circuit, and the coil feedback circuit, all embedded in a solid part.
-The drive voltage and current values are very specific and are produced by the ECM (Engine Control Module).
-So a replacement ignition coil must not only have the same specific coil specifications, but the internal circuit must also match the electrical working specifications of the genuine coils.
+The assembly is composed of the ignition coil itself, the amplifier circuit (integrated, individual igniter module), and the coil feedback circuit, all embedded in a solid part.
+The drive pulses’ voltage and current values are very specific and are produced by the ECM (Engine Control Module).
+So a replacement ignition coil must have the same specific electrical properties and other specifications as the genuine coils.

-Over the internet, you will find online stores that will sell genuine parts for reasonable prices.
+Over the internet, you will find stores that will sell genuine parts for reasonable prices.
 You just need to know how to recognize the genuine parts out of the replica.
-You can never be 100% certain of something just by its looks, but this may help when you are searching.
-Real genuine OEM ignition coils will always have “Toyota”, “Denso” or both names on a flat surface of the assembly.
-The letters and numbers will be NEATLY engraved and not just painted, nor printed and not only slightly engraved.
+You can never be 100% certain of something just by its looks, but this may help when you are searching for genuine Toyota coils.
+OEM ignition coils will always have “Toyota”, “Denso”, or both names on a flat surface of the assembly.
+The letters and numbers will be NEATLY written in relief (not engraved) and not just painted or printed.
 The picture below is how the genuine part looks.

-NON-Genuine coils will be completely blank most of the time (no numbers, no name) and some will have only the part number engraved, no trademark, or anything else.
-Also, color tone (dark gray or not-so-dark gray) says nothing about the part being genuine or not, as the OEM manufacturer may use different materials with slightly different colors when manufacturing a new lot.
+Non-genuine coils will be completely blank most of the time (no numbers, no name), and some will have only the part number engraved, no trademark, or anything else.
+The color tone (dark gray or light gray) says nothing about the part being genuine or not, as the OEM manufacturer may use slightly different colors when manufacturing a new lot.
 Below are some classic examples of replicas, but there are many more:

-Below is an example of the yellow generic ignition coils sold for Toyota and other cars.
-Some are so generic that have no print at all and some others are called “High Output” or some other fancy name that would suggest superior performance.
-Please just stay away from those too.
+Below is an example of the generic ignition coils sold for Toyota and other cars.
+Some are sold as “High Output” or some other fancy name that would suggest superior performance.
+These are clearly sold as a non-genuine replacement, but you should stay away from those, too.
 They are the same Chinese coils, just painted in vivid colors.
+Some parts dealers compensate for the bad quality by giving a “lifetime warranty”, but for many people, making trips to the dealer for replacements is more than inconvenient, let alone that a bad replacement may hurt your car electronics, or even mechanically.

 Avoid these ignition coils on Toyota cars